Yawen-mona/Openai-bot/README.md

 # Concert Finder Bot

 This repository contains a Python-based bot that fetches concert information in London and provides entertaining responses, using OpenAI's GPT-4 model and the Ticketmaster API.
-The bot responds to concert-related queries with a fun and engaging tone, such as impersonating a singer or a stand-up comedian.
+The bot responds to concert-related queries with a fun and engaging tone, such as impersonating a singer.

 ------